aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/1-Intro/index.en.md

 ---
-title : "Introduction to Demo System Architecture" weight : 10
+title: "Introduction to Demo System Architecture"
+weight: 10
 ---

 We will be implementing the following System Architecture in this Workshop Module.